By Alex Morgan 1 min read

 Adjusting Based on Opponents’ Ranges

 Study your opponents’ tendencies to gauge how often they might have a flush or a straight.
-Tight players are more likely to have strong hands, so bluffing with a flush might be less effective.
+Tight players are more likely to have strong hands, so Bluffing with a flush might be less effective.
 Conversely, an aggressive player might call lighter, giving you opportunities to bluff or value bet.

 Common Mistakes and Pitfalls When Playing a Flush